 We also always have a folder or binder where we keep all of our student data to track their progress so we make sure we are providing diagnostic-prescriptive intervention.
 More on that to come but you can grab our data tracking sheets here!

-Those are our 10 Must Haves!
-Let us know what your Must Haves are!!!
+Those are our 10 Must Haves for OG Reading Instruction!